-If you’re interested in a career in arboriculture and forestry management, this one-year course gives you a thorough grounding in both the science and the practice.
-You will develop your abilities through practical tasks in woodlands at Broomfield Hall and other rural settings.
+If you are interested in a career in arboriculture and forestry management, this one-year course gives you a thorough grounding in both the theory and the practical skills you need.
+You will develop your abilities through tasks at Broomfield Hall and other rural settings.

 A schoolboy who loved climbing has grown up to be a skilled tree surgeon planning to work on the other side of the world.

 Douglas Porter (19) says Derby College "set me up for the future" and he wakes up excited about work every day.